-People with bipolar disorder experience mania (highs) and depression (lows).
+People with bipolar disorder experience mood swings between mania and depression that last several months.
 For more information on the following points, also see our signs of bipolar disorder resource.

 Manic episodes can feel like an intense state of wellbeing, with unusual reserves of energy.
-However, mania can cause people to lose touch with day-to-day reality and with how other people feel.
+However, the manic phase of bipolar disorder can cause people to lose touch with day-to-day reality and with how other people feel.
 After a manic episode, people can feel embarrassed or ashamed about their behavior and unable to manage plans that were made while experiencing mania.

 The symptoms of hypomania are similar to mania, but less extreme.
 Episodes of hypomania last for a few days rather than weeks or months, as is common with mania.
 It is unusual to have any psychotic symptoms with hypomania.